 Tokyo's jungle bird

-But nothing unique about Japanese pedestrian crossing?
+But there's nothing unique about Japanese pedestrian crossing?
 Well, the sounds.
 If someone asked me what sound I will always remember, it is the call of Tokyo's jungle bird.
 But there is no "Tokyo jungle bird", the sound actually is of a cuckoo cry.
 Wait, a cuckoo???
 This is Japan, not Australia, why is there a cry of a cuckoo?
 Well, it turns out Japanese pedestrian crossings use four different sounds to signal when to cross.
 So, therefore you can assign crossings to two types: melody and onomatopoeia.

 Melody crossings use "Toryanse" which is a Japanese children's song, and "Common Frae the Town" which is a traditional Scottish folk song.
 Onomatopoeia crossings use the chirping of a chick and the cries of a cuckoo.
 Onomatopoeia crossings are seen to be safer so melody crossings are slowly being replaced by onomatopoeia crossings but if you are lucky enough, you will come across a melody.